Conditional Discharge in Metro Atlanta

 to participate in the program, which could help reduce the negative consequences

 of a traditional conviction.
-The lawyers at The Dickerson Firm can assess
+The Dickerson Firm – DUI and Drug Defense

-the facts of your case and help you seek conditional discharge.
+Attorneys can assess the facts of your case and help you seek conditional

 Contact The Dickerson Firm – DUI and Drug Defense Attorneysby calling

 or filling out an online contact form here.
 Schedule your free consultation today!